 The Golden Ears Business Park (GEBP) is located in Pitt Meadows, west of the Golden Ears Bridge and east of the Pitt Meadows Regional Airport.
 Consisting of four project phases, the business park encompasses 76.5 hectares (189 acres) of land and is zoned as light industrial and includes retail, office and warehouse spaces.

-Project History
+Project Status

 More information regarding phases 3 and 4 is available below.
+For updates related to roadwork, please check the traffic notices page.

 Updates